-Two connected fish ladders are located adjacent to the west abutment of the dam that have remained non-operational (closed) since 1997 (79 FERC ¶ 62,113 [1997], Order Approving Plan to Close Fish Ladders at Fairview Dam).
+Two connected fish ladders, located adjacent to the west abutment of the dam, have remained non-operational (closed) since 1997 (79 FERC ¶ 62,113 [1997], Order Approving Plan to Close Fish Ladders at Fairview Dam).

-The Project has essentially no storage capacity behind Fairview Dam; however, a small pool of water-well under 2 acre-feet in volume with an approximate surface area of half an acre-foot-backs up behind the dam.
+The Project has essentially no storage capacity behind Fairview Dam; a small pool of water-less than 2 acre-feet (AF) in volume with an approximate surface area of 0.5 acre-backs up behind the dam.